1ijack/BatchMajeek/README.md

 - [unixTimeFull.bat](./unixTimeFull.bat ) -- returns the current system time as unix time (01/01/1970 )
   - Same as [unixTime.bat](./unixTime.bat ), but without the optimizations.
   - Uses functions for further customization

-## Other majeekal (and demoralizing) repos written by batchCraftsmen (or sorcerers)
-- [https://github.com/FrankWestlake/CMD-scripts](https://github.com/FrankWestlake/CMD-scripts) - a repo by Frank Westlake that turned [me](https://github.com/1ijack) into a jellyfish of despair